puzzlelang/puzzlelang.github.io/DESKTOP.md

 # Build Desktop Apps

 There are different ways to build desktop apps with PUZZLE.
-You can use frameworks, like:

-* Electron
-* NW.js
-* Neutralino

-# Electron

 Electron is a simple way to start

 ## Install and initialize